Consultation on advancing New Zealand’s energy transition

 While some level of fossil fuels will be needed throughout the energy transition, it’s important we manage this in a way that doesn’t lock in further emissions for years to come.

-This companion paper to the electricity market measures consultation asks for feedback on the design and implementation of an Emissions Reduction Plan commitment to ban new fossil-fuel baseload electricity generation.
+This companion paper to the electricity market measures consultation sought feedback on the design and implementation of an Emissions Reduction Plan commitment to ban new fossil-fuel baseload electricity generation.

 Find the document in the list of consultation documents below